SethRobertson/GitBestPractices/index.md

 regression tests, and represents a different easily understood concepts.
-The former allows git-bisect to chose any commit and have a good chance of that commit doing something useful, and the latter allows for easy change/code review, understanding, archeology, and cherry-picking.
-Proponents claim it is all about leaving a history others can later use to understand _why_ the code became the way it is now, to make it less likely for others to break it
+The former allows git-bisect to chose any commit and have a good chance of that commit doing something useful, and the latter allows for easy change/commit/code review, understanding, archeology, and cherry-picking.
+When reviewing commits, for example the reviewer might see something suspicious in a commit and then have to spend time tracking down their suspicions and write them up, only to discover five commits later that the original developer subsequently found and fixed the problem, wasting the reviewer's time (reviewing the entire patch series as a diff fixes this problem but greatly adds complexity as multiple concepts get muddled).
+By cleaning up patches into single, logical changes that build on one another, and which don't individually regress (i.e., they are always moving towards some desirable common endpoint), the author is writing a chronological story not of what happened, but what _should_ happen, with the intent that the audience (i.e., reviewers) are convinced that the change is the right thing to do.
+Proponents claim it is all about leaving a history others can later use to understand _why_ the code became the way it is now, to make it less likely for others to break it.

 The downside to *hiding the sausage* making is the added time it takes to perfect the administrative parts of the developers job.
 It is time